 - Special Projects

-Tami is the Administrator for both the Graduate Group in Comparative Pathology and the Graduate Group in Epidemiology.
+Jessica is the Administrator for both the Graduate Group in Immunology and the Designated Emphasis in HMI.
 She manages all aspects of admissions, course schedules, student progress, funding, event planning, outreach, and disseminating information regarding graduate studies to faculty and students alike.